PattonYin/YY_music_mobile/README.md

 This repo contains both the frontend and backend of the YY-music mobile app.

-This is a mobile app development, practice for comp333 in Wesleyan University.
-This is a training exercise.

 ## How to run the app

 ### Pre-requisites